 Here, the s-expression for the looper do |j| block does not indicate that the call to the looper method iterates.
 The component expression for this ERB comes back as p1, and not p1*.
 It is not sufficient to simply treat all blocks as iterations since, for example, the Rails method form_tag takes a block but does not iterate.

 The two main scripts for the ASM tool are generator.rb and single_file_generator.rb.
 The former expects as input the path to the root directory of a Ruby on Rails application, while the latter expects the path to a single ERB file.
-They also each take a URI to the root page of the web application, if the application is hosted online somewhere, so that a guess can be made as to the URI to the page, based on known Rails URI patterns.
+They also each take a URI to the root page of the web application if the application is hosted online.
+This is so that a guess can be made as to the URI to the page, based on known Rails URI patterns.

 The single_file_generator.rb script first reads the file at the given path and passes it to the Parser class.
 This class uses the Treetop ERB grammar to attempt to parse the given ERB code.
 It also performs much of the cleanup necessary to construct a CIM for the file, such as identifying atomic sections and nesting code.
 Parser constructs a class ERBGrammarParser by making a call to Treetop.load and providing the Treetop ERB grammar file.
 This ERBGrammarParser class is used to parse the provided ERB code, and it returns the root node of the results of its parse: an instance of my ERBDocument class.
 ERBDocument inherits from Treetop's Treetop::Runtime::SyntaxNode class, as do the other node types represented in my grammar.
 Most of the work of my ASM tool is done within these classes.
 Because Ruby has open classes [], I was also able to add extra methods and properties to the Treetop::Runtime::SyntaxNode for use in inherited classes.